Feralo/vanilla_pkg/README.md

 [![Coverage Status](https://coveralls.io/repos/github/Feralo/vanilla_pkg/badge.svg?branch=master)](https://coveralls.io/github/Feralo/vanilla_pkg?branch=master)

-This is a simple example package, along the lines of the [python.org](https://python.org) [packaging project tutorial](https://packaging.python.org/tutorials/packaging-projects/).
+This is a simple class which takes borrows heavily from the examples in [the docs](https://docs.python.org/3/tutorial/classes.html) package, built process outlined in the [python.org](https://python.org) ` [packaging project tutorial](https://packaging.python.org/tutorials/packaging-projects/).

+This is a place to prototype testing methods and build pipelines.

+Unit tests reside in the **test** subdirectory of the vanilla_pkg directory.

+Tests can be run with:
+     `$ pytest -v --cov=vanilla_pkg`